antoniodefazio/cachenocosts/README.md

 - curl http://localhost:8081/infinispanget/3 to get the value in cache with key “3” and  verify that they are aligned with 8080 app

-## 3) Steps to test the in Cloud on  Openshift, GKE, EKS and so on
+## 3) Steps to test the distributed cache in Cloud on Openshift, GKE, EKS and so on

 - kubectl apply the https://github.com/antoniodefazio/cachenocosts/blob/master/k8s/remote-noserver-k8s-objects.yaml